 Dr.Jit: A Just-In-Time Compiler for Differentiable Rendering

-Wenzel Jakob Sébastien Speierer Nicolas Roussel Delio Vicini
+Wenzel Jakob1 Sébastien Speierer Nicolas Roussel Delio Vicini1

 École Polytechnique Fédérale de Lausanne (EPFL)